-- Trainees should complete the Intent for Licensure form by December 1 of their internship year.
+- 1. Trainees should complete the Intent for Licensure form by December 1 of their internship year.
 The form and instructions are available on the College of Education's Cecil J. Lauby Teacher Education Center's Get Licensed website under Graduate/Advanced Licensure This form authorizes the Lauby Teacher Education Center to complete an initial evaluation of trainees' eligibility for state licensure.
 Trainees should receive a copy of their evaluation from the Lauby Teacher Education Center approximately four weeks after submitting the Intent for Licensure form. - Trainees should create an Educator Licensure Information System Account (ELIS) through ISBE.
 Information about creating an ELIS account is available on the Lauby Teacher Education Center website. - 3.
 Trainees must pass all required ISBE tests.
-Testing may include the Basic Skills Requirements (Test of Academic Proficiency, ACT, or SAT, and the Content Test in School Psychology).
-Review the Program Admission and Required Examinations for Graduation and Licensure sections above. - 4.
+Testing includes the Content Test in School Psychology). - 4.
 Trainees must send proof of all test scores to Illinois State, which should be directly linked to trainee's ELIS account, for verification by the Lauby Teacher Education Center. - 5.
-Trainees should send an email to TeacherEdCenter@ilstu.edu at the beginning of the spring semester of their internship year.
+Trainees should send an email to Teacher@ilstu.edu at the beginning of the spring semester of their internship year.
 This email should authorized the Lauby Teacher Education Center to examine trainee's file and communicate any licensure deficiencies that may exist while also confirming information needed for trainee's entitlement, which is Illinois State's approval of trainee's licensure as a school psychologist in the ELIS system. - 6.
 Trainees must order an Illinois State transcript for ISBE.
 The transcript should be ordered from the Registrar's Transcripts website.
 On the order, trainees should indicate sending the transcript after completion of trainee's internship.
 When ordering the transcript, trainees should include "ISBE/ELIS Requirement" in the order form's special instructions box.
 The transcript order also requires the ISBE address, which is ISBE, 100 N. 1st Street, Springfield, IL 62777.
 After completing the internship, the transcript will be uploaded directly to trainee's ELIS account. - 7.
 Trainees must complete all specialist and graduate degree requirements - 8.
 The Teacher Education Center will notify trainees when entitlement is complete.
 Trainees should log in to their ELIS account and apply for licensure.